kartikj69/ADF-pipeline-private-Storage-Accounts/README.md

 5. Click "Debug" to run the pipeline
 6. Verify that the file has been copied to the destination storage account

+## Post-Deployment Security Configuration

+### Disabling Public Network Access

+For enhanced security in production environments, you should disable public network access to your storage accounts:

+1. **IMPORTANT**: Before disabling public access, be aware of the following:
+   - Once public access is disabled, Terraform will encounter container errors when trying to manage the infrastructure
+   - You will need a VM within the VNet to access and manage the resources

+2. **Recommended Approach**:
+   - Deploy a management VM in the destination VNet (vnet1) before disabling public access
+   - Copy the Terraform state file (terraform.tfstate) to this VM
+   - Perform all subsequent Terraform operations from this VM

+3. **Disabling Public Access**:
+   - Option 1: Manually disable public access through the Azure Portal
+     - Navigate to each storage account
+     - Go to "Networking" → "Public network access"
+     - Select "Disabled"

+   - Option 2: Programmatically disable public access (do this from the management VM)
+     ```
+     az storage account update --name <storage-account-name> --resource-group <resource-group-name> --public-network-access Disabled
+     ```

 ## Best Practices Implemented

 - **Security**: